Myrisha S. Lewis

 Articles and Book Chapters

-• Reproductive Innovation and Reproductive Exceptionalism: How Private Health Insurance Coverage of Fertility Treatment Complements Hostile Governmental Action and Expands Access to Assisted Reproduction in the United States, in Private Law: Pathology or Pathway?
-(Cambridge University Press) (eds.
-I. Glenn Cohen, Wendy Netter Epstein, Christopher Robertson & Carmel Shachar) (forthcoming 2024).
+• Reproductive Innovation and Reproductive Exceptionalism: How Private Health Insurance Coverage of Fertility Treatment Complements Hostile Governmental Action and Expands Access to Assisted Reproduction in the United States, in Health Law as Private Law (Cambridge University Press) (eds.
+I. Glenn Cohen, Wendy Netter Epstein, Christopher Robertson & Carmel Shachar) (forthcoming 2025).

 • Normalizing Reproductive Genetic Innovation, 74 Admin.
 L. Rev. 481 (2022).